Agablue-red/MLClass/README.md

 Are the residuals independent (white noise)?

-The Ljung Box tests if the errors are white noise.
+The Ljung Box test is used to verify if the errors are white noise.

-The probability (`0.43`) is above 0.05, so  **we can’t reject the null that the errors are white noise**.
+The probability (`0.43`) is above 0.05, so  **we can’t reject the null hypothesis that the errors are white noise**.

 Do residuals show variance?

-Heteroscedasticity tests if the error residuals are homoscedastic or have the same variance.
+Heteroscedasticity test verifies if the error residuals are homoscedastic or have the same variance.

 Test statistic is `1.69` while p-value of 0.00, which means that we can reject the null hypothesis and the **residuals show variance**.